Eugenics in Oregon

 Eugenics was practiced in about 33 different states.
 Oregon was one of the many states that implemented eugenics programs and laws.
 This affected a number of different groups that were marginalized for being "unfit" and often were subject to forced sterilization.

 Background

-Eugenics is the belief and practice of controlling the population's genetic quality by restricting people who were deemed "unfit" to reproduce.
-Eugenics was not a new idea, but Francis Galton, the half cousin of Charles Darwin, coined the term in 1883.
-Galton took Charles Darwin's theory of evolution and selective breeding and applied it to humans.
-In the United States, eugenics became popular in the 19th century, but after the first World War it fell in popularity.
+Eugenics is the belief and practice of controlling the genetic quality of a population by restricting people who are deemed "unfit" to reproduce.
+Although eugenics was not a new idea at the time, the term was coined in 1883 by Francis Galton, the half cousin of Charles Darwin, who applied Darwin's theories of evolution and selective breeding to humans.
+In the United States, eugenics became popular in the 19th century, but after World War I its popularity declined.